Our Services

 Published on: 2/24/2026

-Start with rest, ice, footwear checks, and a gradual return to activity or physical therapy, and see a doctor promptly for severe or worsening pain, pinpoint tenderness, trouble bearing weight, swelling, numbness, or fever.
-There are several factors to consider; see below for complete details, risk factors, and medically approved next steps that could change what you do next.
+Initial treatment includes rest, ice, proper footwear, and a gradual return to activity or physical therapy.
+See a doctor promptly if you experience severe or worsening pain, pinpoint tenderness, difficulty bearing weight, swelling, numbness, or fever.

 If you're feeling pain along the front of your lower leg, there's a good chance your tibia is involved.
 The tibia—commonly called the shin bone—is the larger of the two bones in your lower leg.
 It carries most of your body weight every time you stand, walk, or run.